EpicEricEE/typst-marge/README.md

 ## Usage

-This package provides a `sidenote` function that can be used to create margin notes.
-The function takes a single positional argument, the text of the note, and a number of optional keyword arguments that can be used to customize the appearance of the note:
+The main function provided by this package is `sidenote`, which allows you to create margin notes.
+The function takes a single positional argument (the text of the note) and several optional keyword arguments for customization:

 | Parameter   | Description                                                           | Default               |
 | ----------- | --------------------------------------------------------------------- | --------------------- |